Avyxo/-953431-kekstagram-19/README.md

 6. Copy webhook url from settings page of the plugin to Coinbase Commerce DashBoard Settings.

 **NOTE:** There is a setting for "Unsafe" mode on the plugins settings page.
 This should never be set to "Enabled" on a production website.
-It is only used for making testing easier during development, since it will deactivate
+It is only used for making testing easier during development, since it will deactivate any validation of the requests that is send to th